 If there aren’t any groups, you and your child could start one.
 Think of an activity your child likes – for example, bowling – pick a regular night and advertise your group at your child’s school, the local library, sports centre and so on.

 Your child might also like to join a group based on their hobby.
 A group where the members have similar interests can make socialising easier to start with, because it gives your child something to talk about.

 If your child is worried about going to a social group, you, a family member or a friend could go along for extra support to start with.
 If the group isn’t specifically for people with ASD, you could talk about whether your child wants to tell people they have ASD.

 Social media can help teenagers with ASD connect with people they know from school or activity groups.
 It lets them take their time and think about what they want to say.
 It also takes away the need to read another person’s non-verbal communication.

 Helping teenagers with autism spectrum disorder understand how other people feel

 Seeing things from someone else’s point of view and understanding how someone else is feeling are important social skills – but they can be hard for teenagers with autism spectrum disorder (ASD).

 Social Stories™ are one way to help your child think about things from someone else’s point of view.
-For example, you could create a story about how your child might feel when she can’t do something she likes doing, or how a friend might feel in the same situation.
+For example, you could create a story about how your child might feel when they can’t do something they like doing, or how a friend might feel in the same situation.

 You can also use everyday situations to encourage your child to see situations from another person’s perspective.
 Throughout the day, for example, tell your child how you’re feeling, and why you’re feeling that way.

-And you can ask your child to describe how he thinks you might be feeling.
+And you can ask your child to describe how they think you might be feeling.
 For example, ‘I dropped my piece of toast on the floor.
 How do you think I feel?
-How would you feel if that happened to you?’.
+How would you feel if that happened to you?’